scottdorman/scottdorman.github.io/_posts/2006/2006-06-17-windows-vista-kernel-changes-umdf-and-dynamic-system-address-space.md

 date: 2006-06-17 15:30:00 -05:00
 ---

-##User-Mode Driver Framework (UMDF)
+## User-Mode Driver Framework (UMDF)

 > Everyone has seen at least one Blue Screen of Death (BSOD) when it comes to buggy kernel-mode drivers causing a crash or allowing privilege escalation.

 UMDF is Vista's attempt to solve at least some of these problems and supports migration of some USB, Bluetooth, and IP drivers to user mode.

 Why is this good?
-Bugs in the driver won't crash the operating system and user-mode drivers can be transparently “restarted“.
+Bugs in the driver won't crash the operating system and user-mode drivers can be transparently "restarted".

 Devices that are currently supporting UMDF are: